icons8/lunacy-docs/docs/libraries.md

 Now you can work with the item in the same way as with any other similar objects.

 With some limitations you can use all the library items for free.
 Speaking in plain words, if you are using our app and content for free, please be honest.
-Your designs *must* include a link to the [Icons8 website](https://icons8.com), otherwise our lawyers get nervous and unhappy.
+Your designs *must* include a link to the <a href="https://icons8.com" target="_blank">Icons8 website</a>, otherwise our lawyers get nervous and unhappy.

-To be able to edit photos in high resolution or to convert icons and illustrations to vector you should subscribe to one of our [paid plans](https://icons8.com/pricing).
+To be able to edit photos in high resolution or to convert icons and illustrations to vector you should subscribe to one of our <a href="https://icons8.com/pricing" target="_blank">paid plans</a>.

 The sections below describe library-specific actions that you can perform with library items.